 CE

-This panther (or lioness) was originally ridden by Cupid, turned to the left and holding a telescope up to the stars in its left hand.
-One of pair, its companion piece has cupid on a lion holding a globe.
-The winged cupid represents love, and riding or subduing a ferocious lion symbolises ‘love conquers all’, while the globe and link to the heavens suggest that love knows no boundaries.
+This panther was originally ridden by Cupid, turned to the left and holding a telescope up to the stars in its left hand.
+One of a pair, its companion has Cupid on a lion holding a globe (C.866-1928).
+The winged Cupid represents love, and riding or subduing a ferocious lion symbolises ‘love conquers all’, while the globe and link to the heavens suggest that love knows no boundaries.
+Glaisher in his MS Catalogue of his collection, and Rackham in his Catalogue of the Glaisher Collection, 1935, described this figure as a lioness.
+On the evidence of John Wood's account book, which mentions a pair of figures comprising a lion and a panther with cupids, it has been reidentified as a panther (see below).

 Decoration